 Anything else you'd like to add?

-Britta: I think your commitment is great and I am glad that you take on the topic of lipedema, that you support these wonderful women - with or without lipedema - and that you provide so much education!
-It's more important than ever these days.
-We all have to stick together and therefore a big thank you to you wonderful people!
+Britta: I think your commitment is great and I am delighted that you are taking on the topic of lipoedema, that you are supporting these wonderful women - with or without lipoedema - and providing so much information!
+This is more important than ever these days.
+We simply all have to stick together and therefore a big thank you to you wonderful people!

 With these words we would like to thank you for your interest!
-We hope you have been able to see the individual stories of Britta and Madeleine and gain an insight into dealing with lipedema.
-What are your experiences with the ShaktiMat and lipoedema?
-Let us know and share your thoughts with others in our Facebook community !
+We hope that the individual stories of Britta and Madeleine have given you an insight into dealing with LIpedema.

-- Lymphedema: How to clear lymphatic congestion in legs and arms Retrieved 06/27/2021 from https://www.beuthel.de/blog/lymphoedem-wie-sie-lymphstau-aufloesen
+- Lymphoedema: How to clear lymph congestion in your legs and arms / Retrieved on 27.06.2021 from https://www.beuthel.de/blog/lymphoedem-wie-sie-lymphstau-aufloesen